Review Sheet -- Test 1 (Week 3) Biology 1224 -- Entomology; James Adams

 (See also http://alpha.furman.edu/~snyder/snyder/lep/faq.htm , question 10)

-continuously produce and release relatively constant quantities of a hormone called Juvenile
+produce and release relatively constant quantities of a hormone called Juvenile Hormone (JH),

-which stimulates shedding (ecdysis).
-The larva then enlarges (as described above) so that it
+and also differentiation of maturing (adult) tissues.
+The larva then enlarges (as described above) so

 production, followed by another instar where the larva can feed until it needs to molt again.

-least for a while, the larva molts into . . . another larva.
-When it comes time for this larva to
+a while, the larva molts into . . . another larva.
+When it comes time for this larva to molt into the

-at which time the larva produces chemicals that accumulate on the body surface and harden into
+that time the holometabolous larva will produce chemicals that accumulate on the body surface and

-contortions), this is quite misleading.
+this is quite misleading.
 Inside, a radical transformation is occurring.
-Very early in
+Very early in larval life, several

-larval life, several clumps of cells have been set aside in various parts of the body.
-These clumps
+clumps of cells have been set aside in various parts of the body.
+These clumps are called imaginal

 During pupal life, nearly all other cells die and their contents are recycled to build a rapidly